top of page

 Website platform and related services

-United Kingdom and other locations (Wix's registered entities)
+UK and other locations (Wix's registered entities)

-Business Works UK
+Business Works UK Limited

 Mail forwarding service